-Mr Wee Siew Kim joined Jurong Port as Deputy Board Chairman on 1 October 2020 and was appointed as Chairman on 1 October 2021.
-He is also an appointed member of the Executive Committee.
+Mr Wee Siew Kim joined Jurong Port as Deputy Board Chairman on 1 October 2020 and was appointed as Chairman and Chairman of the Executive Committee on 1 October 2021.
+He is also an appointed member of the Human Resource Committee.

-Mr Wee is Group Chief Executive Officer of Nipsea Group and Deputy President Nippon Paint Holdings, which are involved in the manufacture and sale of decorative and industrial paint and coatings for buildings, construction, automobile and industrial applications.
+Wee Siew Kim is Group Chief Executive Officer of Nipsea Group and Deputy President Nippon Paint Holdings, which are involved in the manufacture and sale of decorative and industrial paint and coatings for buildings, construction, automobile and industrial applications.

 He is responsible for the Group’s businesses operating in Australia, Bangladesh, China, Hong Kong, India, Indonesia, Korea, Malaysia, Pakistan, Philippines, Singapore, Sri Lanka, Taiwan, Thailand, Vietnam and Turkey.

 Prior to his current position, Mr Wee was Deputy CEO and President (Defence Business) of Singapore Technologies Engineering, an aerospace and defence engineering company listed on the Stock Exchange of Singapore.
 He started his career with the Singapore Technologies group in 1984 as an engineer in Singapore Aircraft Industries, the predecessor company of Singapore Technologies Aerospace.